nginxinc/nginx-azure-workshops/labs/lab5/readme.md

     >Notice how easy it was, to create a new backend server, and then tell Nginx to `proxy_pass` to a different Upstream.
 You used the same Hostname, DNS record, and Nginx Server block, but you just told Nginx to switch backends with a different `proxy_pass` directive.

-1. Edit the `cafe.example.com.conf` file again, and change the comments to disable `windowsvm`, and re-enable the `proxy_pass` for `cafe_nginx`, as you will use it again in a future lab exercise.
+1. Edit the `cafe.example.com.conf` file again, and change the comments back to disable the `proxy_pass` to `windowsvm`, and re-enable the `proxy_pass` for `cafe_nginx`, as you will use it again in a future lab exercise.

 1. Submit your Nginx changes, and re-test to verify that http://cafe.example.com works again for Cafe Nginx.
 Don't forget to change the custom Header as well.